patevs/dotfiles/README.md

 # dotfiles

+> Personal system configuration files often refered to as .files along
-> Personal configuration files and utility scripts.
+> with various setupn and installation utility scripts.

 ---